annargrs/blog/_drafts/2020-07-12-anonymity.markdown

 The counter-argument is that the fame of a big lab may also have a halo effect on a mediocre paper.
 Everything just looks more trustworthy when it comes from e.g. Harvard - especially in comparison to a paper of similar quality, but by unknown authors.
 Furthermore, it's one thing when the fame of a research group rests primarily on its past achievements and reputation, and another when the group itself is new, but gets more favorable treatment simply due to its affiliation and their PR resources.

 Kenneth Church argues that the solution to that is "seniority quotas", where the conference makes a conscious decision to give that much floor to established and up-and-coming labs.
 My concern here is that we also have the cross-cutting biases for trendy topics, [deep-learning-based methodology](https://hackingsemantics.xyz/2020/reviewing-data/), [SOTA results](https://hackingsemantics.xyz/2020/reviewing-models) and many more.
-These probably can't be addressed in any other way than by acceptance quotas, while the author fame bias *could* be handled by proper double-blind review.
+These probably can't be addressed in any other way than by acceptance quotas, while the author fame bias *could* be handled by fully anonymous review process.

 ### "What difference will it make?"

-The other argument is that it is not clear that double-blind review actually improves the quality of the resulting program (but plenty of evidence of it failing to weed out bad papers).
+The other argument is that it is not clear that fully anonymous review actually improves the quality of the resulting program (but plenty of evidence of it failing to weed out bad papers).
 If it doesn't do what we want it to do, should we even bother?
-Kenneth Church argues that it is up to the side arguing for double-blindness to provide a proof that it increases not only fairness, but also quality:
+Kenneth Church argues that it is up to the side arguing for anonymity to provide a proof that it increases not only fairness, but also quality:

 > Obviously, we care about more than just fairness.
 Experiments supporting double-blind reviewing need to establish that the treatment (double-blind reviewing) is not only more fair than the control (traditional reviewing) but also more effective.
 Does the treatment accept better papers (with more potential for growth) than the control, or is treatment merely more random than the control?
 Thus far, most experiments (Tomkins, Zhang, and Heavlin 2017; Stelmakh, Shah, and Singh 2019) have more to say about fairness than effectiveness.

 I fully agree that the overall goal is to find papers with more scientific merit, rather than simply distribute acceptances evenly in the community.
 However, "potential for growth" means not only that the paper offers room for building on its ideas, but also that the community would do so.
-And that second part, once again, depends on more than science.
+And that second part, once again, depends on more than just science.
 Consider at least the following factors:

 * The Matthew effect: "enhancement of the position of already eminent scientists who are given disproportionate credit in cases of collaboration or of independent multiple discoveries" {%cite Merton_1968_Matthew_Effect_in_Science_reward_and_communication_systems_of_science_are_considered %};
 * Post-publication PR, which is also easier for the big labs that have more resources to write blog posts and travel to give talks.
 They also receive many more  invitations to participate in panels and give talks.